benschw/cli-unit/README.md

 ## Formatting Examples

+you can have multiple blocks of tests in your markdown files (we didn't have to jump directly from "Examples" to "Formatting Examples")

 ### test: check some output
 You can put whatever you want here
 #### when:
+or here

 	echo -e "foo"

+- and not
+- just text

 #### then:

+or here

 	foo

+or here...

 ### test: check some more output
 when not using `(strict)`, empty lines count as part of your `when` and `then` blocks